Liam Brady: The all-time great who shone in Claret and Blue

 Initially, despite Brady’s presence, the Hammers struggled, losing their first three games with him in the starting XI, but a home win over Watford was followed by a maiden goal in Claret and Blue in a memorable 3-1 victory over his former club Arsenal at the Boleyn Ground.

 Brady then signed off his first season back in England with a superbly-taken individual goal in a 2-0 win over Manchester City on the final day of the campaign.

 The following season, 1987/88, the Irishman appeared and impressed regularly until an injury suffered at Derby County at the end of February ended it prematurely.
 West Ham would win just two of their remaining 12 First Division matches without him.

 The Hammers were already struggling mightily again when Brady returned to action in November 1988, but his return sparked an immediate upturn in form, as John Lyall’s side scored 13 goals in his first three matches back.

 There were further highlights to come, including the memorable 4-1 League Cup win over Liverpool later the same month, a 1-0 First Division victory at Millwall in December, and a sensational winning goal at high-flying Derby County in January.

 Despite winning five of their final seven matches, a final-day defeat at Liverpool saw West Ham relegated, meaning Brady would play the final season of his career, 1989/90, in the Second Division.

-Unsurprisingly, despite kicking-off the campaign aged 33-and-a-half, the son of a dockyard worker sailed through it, appearing 44 times, scoring two goals, including a memorable strike in a 4-0 Upton Park victory over Wolverhampton Wanderers in his 532nd and last league game as a professional.
+Unsurprisingly, despite kicking off the campaign aged 33-and-a-half, the son of a dockyard worker sailed through it, appearing 44 times and scoring two goals, including a memorable strike in a 4-0 Upton Park victory over Wolverhampton Wanderers in his 532nd and last league game as a professional.